hamdi4-beep/design-system/README.md

-# design-system
+# Design System

 ## Project Overview
-Design System is a sideproject that where I can focus on creating and testing UI components in isolation before they're used in a real project.
+It's a customizeable personal playground where I can focus on creating UI components in isolation and keep them as a collection for future reference.

 ## Getting Started
 Here are the basic steps to run the project: